SioKCronin/swarmopt/README.md

 ![cartpole](./media/cartpole.gif)
 ![cartpole](./media/cartpole.gif)

-Can swarm optimization improve upon Q-learning in a classic RL problem?

-If so, which variation? (prepare yourself for an onlsaught of acroynyms)
+There are many particle swarm optimization (PSO) variations out there (prepare yourself for an onlsaught of acroynyms).
+How different are they from one another, and when it comes to RL, how do they stack up against methods like Deep Q-learning?

 ## Particle Swarm Optimization (PSO) Variations